cantest-nospam/microsoft-365-docs/microsoft-365/admin/activity-reports/activity-reports.md

 description: "Get a periodic report of how people in your organization are using Microsoft 365 services and drill into each chart for more insights."
 ---

+at 30:00 it is said bla
+it should be bla bla
 # Microsoft 365 Reports in the admin center

 Check out [Microsoft 365 small business help](https://go.microsoft.com/fwlink/?linkid=2197659) on YouTube.